jjyr/roast2d/README.md

 ## Features

-- Non ECS, just built-in entity with trait extension
+- Poor man's ECS, no archetype, just a little bit ECS to improve the composition ability
-- Simple physics and collision detection
+- Simple physics and collision
-- [LDTK][LDTK] level editor integration
+- [LDTK][LDTK] editor integration
 - Multi-platform (via SDL2 and WebAssembly)